 Peter A Allard School of Law

-This event is eligible for 1 CPD credit.
+*This event is eligible for 1 hour of Law Society of British Columbia CPD credit.

 The annual Madam Justice Mary Southin Lecture focuses on the law of equity or British Columbia legal history and is held alternately at the Allard School of Law and the Faculty of Law at the University of Victoria.